satishjs2297/weather-informer/README.md

 ## Getting Started

-Please follow the following steps to setup and run weather-informer
+Please follow the below steps to setup and run weather-informer

 ### Prerequisites